-- 3.1.2C All significant complications must be reviewed during these meetings. - 3.1.2.1C Procedure outcomes, including success rates and complications, should be documented and recorded.
+- 3.1C Quality Improvement (QI) meetings must be documented. - 3.1.1C The facility must have a minimum of two QI meetings per year, one of which is to review the results of the QI analyses and any additional QI-related topics. - 3.1.1.1C test appropriateness; - 3.1.1.2C technical quality review; - 3.1.1.3C safety and procedural outcomes; - 3.1.1.4C interpretive quality review; - 3.1.1.5C report completeness and timeliness; and - 3.1.1.6C other related topics. - 3.1.2C All significant complications must be reviewed during these meetings. - 3.1.2.1C Procedure outcomes, including success rates and complications, should be documented and recorded.
 Data acquired from the cardiovascular catheterization facility QI process should be used to benchmark the complication rates and outcomes of both individual practitioners and the overall cardiovascular catheterization facility. - 3.1.2.2C Given the often poorly defined relationship between case volumes and outcomes, a more appropriate measure is to ensure that all major complications are reviewed by the QI committee and handled as described in the previous sections. - 3.1.2.3C Complications and any identifiable root cause(s) and corrective action(s) must be reviewed and documented in efforts to improve future outcomes.
 Complications should be tracked and recorded to allow for trend changes to be documented and addressed. - 3.1.2.4C All relevant staff must participate in at least one meeting per year.
 All staff are responsible for the content discussed during the QI meetings.
 Therefore, every attempt should be made to either attend in person, via web conference or teleconference.
-If unable to attend one of the two biannual meetings, the staff member is required to review the meeting minutes and document their attendance with one of the following: Medical Director, Nurse Manager, Technical Manager and/or an appointed QI Committee member. - 3.1.2.5C Complications not discussed in M&M conferences must be reviewed at QI meetings. - 3.2C Morbidity and Mortality (M&M) conferences must be documented. - 3.2.1C The Medical Director and medical staff must attend a minimum of one M&M conference per quarter, related to cardiovascular catheterization procedures. - 3.2.2C All major Cardiovascular Catheterization Laboratory (CCL) and in-hospital complications should be reviewed at an M&M conference, held at least quarterly. - 3.2.2.1C In the case of a severe complication in the CCL, tools such as same-day or next-day debriefing, root-cause analysis and M&M case reviews should be implemented to optimize protocol to improve CCL readiness and patient outcomes.
+If unable to attend one of the two biannual meetings, the staff member is required to review the meeting minutes and document their attendance with one of the following: Medical Director, Nurse Manager, Technical Manager and/or an appointed QI Committee member. - 3.1.2.5C Complications not discussed in M&M conferences must be reviewed at QI meetings. - 3.2C Morbidity and Mortality (M&M) conferences must be documented. - 3.2.1C The Medical Director and medical staff must attend a minimum of one M&M conference per quarter, related to cardiovascular catheterization procedures. - 3.2.2C All major Cardiovascular Catheterization Laboratory (CCL) and in-hospital complications should be reviewed at an M&M conference, held at least quarterly.62 - 3.2.2.1C In the case of a severe complication in the CCL, tools such as same-day or nextday debriefing, root-cause analysis and M&M case reviews should be implemented to optimize protocol to improve CCL readiness and patient outcomes.

-Section 4C: Quality Improvement Documentation/ Record Retention
+Section 4C: Quality Improvement Documentation

-STANDARD - QI Documentation / Record Retention
+STANDARD - QI Documentation and Record Retention

-- 4.1C The facility QI documentation must include, but is not limited to: - 4.1.1C the data for the QI measures; - 4.1.2C minutes from the QI meetings; and - 4.1.3C participant list (may include remote participation and/or review of minutes).

-Comment: The QI documentation must be maintained and available to all appropriate personnel.
+- 4.1C The facility QI documentation must include, but is not limited to: - 4.1.1C the data for all of the QI measures above; - 4.1.2C minutes from the QI meetings; and - 4.1.3C participant list (may include remote participation and/or review of minutes). - 4.2C The QI documentation must be maintained and available for all appropriate personnel to review.